defencedigital/moduk-service-manual/app/views/accessibility/meet-accessibility-regulations/delivery-managers/README.md

 - how your product or service works with assistive technologies
 - checking against the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21)

-All public sector websites and applications must include an accessibility statement.
-You will need time to create or update the [accessibility statement](#0).
-It needs to be published before your product or service goes into public beta.
+If your service needs an [accessibility statement](/accessibility/publishing-documents), you will need time to create or update it.
 ## Definition of ready

 The definition of ready is a list of things that are needed before something can be started.